acktan/DeepDerivativesHedging/README.md

 pip install -r requirements.txt
 ```

-To run the model go to the console and run following command:
+To run the model go to the console and run following command (you should be at the source of the repository structure):

 ```
 python main.py